-There have been some very high profile data leaks in the last couple of years, all of which have cost thousands of dollars of damage and a severe blow to the reputation of the company involved:
+There have been some very high profile data breaches in the last couple of years, all of which have cost thousands of dollars of damage and a severe blow to the reputation of the company involved:

 - In late 2014, hackers stole the account information of over 500 million Yahoo email accounts.
 Details included names, addresses, telephone numbers, dates of birth and encrypted passwords, all of which could be used to access other accounts belonging to these users.
 The breach was not fully disclosed until September 2016.

 - In March 2014, hackers used login information leaked by eBay employees to access sensitive user data of 145 million customers, putting these users at risk of identity theft, password theft and phishing risks.

 - In July 2015, user data of the extramarital dating site, Ashley Madison, was stolen by hackers.
 The public leaking of the data caused embarrassment and humiliation for thousands of users of the site, and there was even a website set up allowing people to search for their spouses email to see if they were ever registered with the site.

 - In June 2016, the Twitter and Pinterest accounts of Facebook CEO, Mark Zuckerberg, were vandalized.
 The Hacker had discovered Zuckerberg’s password in a 2012 LinkedIn data breach and he had used the same password across several accounts.

 Data leak of sensitive information can be devastating for a business of any size.
 The total cost of data breaches in 2015 was estimated at $4 million.
 In order to protect your company from critical data breaches, it’s important to understand how data leakage in the organization.